 Garbanzo beans are an important crop worldwide for human and animal nutrition.
 In California, they are grown during the winter months, like small grains, and provide growers with another crop choice that can be winter rain-fed.
 Because they are a legume, they can fix atmospheric nitrogen to fulfil some of their nitrogen needs.
 Garbanzos also are more tolerant of soil salinity than common beans and limas.
 In California, we annually grow approximately 10,000 acres of garbanzos.
 California garbanzos are generally a high-quality product grown for the canning industry.
 More information on garbanzo production in California can be found in the UC production manual.

-The Diseases and Abiotic Disorders section of the UC IPM Pest Management Guidelines for Dry Beans have been recently revised and updated and are now available online at UC IPM Dry Beans Pest Management Guidelines.
+The Insect and Mite sections of the UC IPM Pest Management Guidelines for Dry Beans have been recently revised and updated and are now available online at: UC IPM Dry Beans Pest Management Guidelines.

 - Author: Rachael Freeman Long

 UC Davis Agronomy Farm